Skylar Peak

-Skylar Peak is an American businessman, politician, environmentalist, professional surf instructor, former Mayor, and current city councilman of the city of Malibu, California.
+Skylar Peak is an American businessman, politician, environmentalist, professional surf instructor, former Mayor, and former city councilmember of the city of Malibu, California.

 Early life and education

 Peak is a third-generation resident of Malibu, California where he was born and raised.
 He attended Pepperdine University.
 Peak made national headlines in 2008 when he was tried in Los Angeles Superior Court on misdemeanor battery charges after confronting a paparazzo who harassed and photographed actor Matthew McConaughey near Peak's home in Point Dume.
 Peak was acquitted of all charges when the case ended in a hung jury.
 Peak stated, "I’ll always fight for the right to privacy."
 However, later in 2013 he was additionally sent for involuntary psychiatric evaluation for allegedly threatening to harm security officers with a sharp object but was checked out without any further notes five days later.

 Career

 Upon graduating from Pepperdine University, Peak was trained as an emergency medical technician and worked as a Lifeguard for the Los Angeles County Fire Department at Zuma Beach.
 Peak owns and operates a family-run electrical construction business, Peak Power Electric, that his father Dusty Peak founded in Malibu in 1978.
 Mel Gibson’s son Milo Gibson is a buddy and co-worker at Peak Power Electric.
 Peak is also a professional surf instructor and owns a surf instruction company where he works with celebrities including Gerard Butler for his surfer role in the film “Of Men and Mavericks."